 Many people with Anxiety have found adopting a cat as their pet because these small pooches provide them with unconditional love and care, which is missing in their life.
 Some cat breeds are better when helping their owners with Anxiety and stress.
 Let’s take a look at some of the best cat breeds to choose from:

 The second cat breed on the list is the Birman.
-Birmans are among the quietest and most loyal cat breeds, so they know how to relax and wind down.
+Birman is among the quietest and most loyal cat breed, so they know how to relax and wind down.
 A Birman is a good choice if you live alone or want a pet you can call yours.
 These cats always like to be on their owner’s side, so they do not feel left out.

 Benefits of Owning a Cat

 Positive mental health can be enhanced by having an animal respond to, rely on, and love us simply and purely.
 Having a cat as an ESA might help you during times of Anxiety because we are spending time taking care of someone who provides us unconditional love and care.

 You don’t need to get up during the day to take a cat for walks, and if you don’t have a garden, your indoor cat will be satisfied by sitting next to you while silently enjoying your company and engaging in cat antics that will fascinate you.
 Cats work best as emotional support animals.
 When accompanied by the appropriate therapeutic support, a cat can help you manage the symptoms of Anxiety in the case of mental health conditions.